Original air date: May 11, 1992

 - Oh, Crap!: Pretty much everyone's reaction to discovering that the wreckage they're investigating is that of a Borg ship... and there's a survivor.

-- Shout-Out: The title is a play on the classic science fiction story "I Robot", although modern audiences might think it a play on products like the iPod and iPad.
+- Shout-Out: The title is a play on the classic science fiction story I, Robot.

 - Sure, Let's Go with That: A dark version when Hugh recognizes Picard as Locutus.
 After a moment of shock, Picard decides to roll with it.

 - Teeth-Clenched Teamwork: Dr. Crusher ends up doing this when she's outvoted among the Enterprise officers and forced to help with their genocidal plan.
 She throws up protests the whole way, at one point outright saying "I'm here to help, but I don't have to like it."